Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/README.md

 In this course we will go explore SQL and relational databases, look at some common advanced web functionality, and then go under the hood in Node.js and npm.

-For all in class work, you will be using a fork of the pet store starter project called [Famous Amos Pet Emporium](https://github.com/Product-College-Labs/famous-amos).
+For all in class work, you will be using a fork of the pet store starter project called [Proud Pete's Pet Emporium](https://github.com/Product-College-Labs/petes-pets).
 You must FORK this project so that the instructor can keep track of all the patterns you have implemented and conduct code reviews quickly and easily.
 You must implement ALL the patterns in this class.
 If you miss class or do not complete the implementation in class, please do the work as homework.
 At the end of the class, you're pet store must be completely full featured.

 ## Course Specifics